petpetpeter/docker-tutorial/README.md

 This guide walks you through containerizing a Python application that uses system-level dependencies.
 In this example, we use `pyzbar` to decode QR codes, which requires the `libzbar0` system library.

+## What you will learn?
+- Solving "It works on my machine": How to package system-level dependencies (like libzbar0) so your app runs anywhere.

+- Docker Fundamentals: How to write a Dockerfile, build images, and manage containers via the CLI.
+- Environment Management: Using .env files and environment variables to keep secrets out of your code.
+- Persistent Development: Using Volumes to see code changes in real-time without constantly rebuilding your image.
+- Debugging & Inspection: How to "shell into" a running container and view logs to troubleshoot issues.
+- Docker Compose: Scaling from a single docker run command to a manageable docker-compose.yaml file for multiple services.

 ## Prerequisites

 - [Docker](https://docs.docker.com/get-docker/) installed.